twak/chordatlas/README.md

 2. arrow keys change brightness and camera speed
 1. right mouse button selects things in the 3D view
 1. right click on a building footprint to import a mesh
-1. right click on that mesh (or select it in the layer list) to show a list of operations...
-1. ...one of which is "find profiles". the profiles object gives you access to several optimization options.
-1. intermediate results (meshes, rendered images, and detected features) are written to the project's data diretory
+1. intermediate results (meshes, rendered images, and detected features) are written to the project's data diretory. some of these (in the scratch folder) are deleted when you quit.
+1. you can edit the visiblity of different layers with the layer-list check boxes

 ## data